Christmas truce: Christmas 1914

 Roughly 100,000 British and German troops were involved in the informal cessations of hostility along the Western Front.
 The Germans placed candles on their trenches and on Christmas trees, then continued the celebration by singing Christmas carols.
 The British responded by singing carols of their own.

 The two sides continued by shouting Christmas greetings to each other.
-Soon thereafter, there were excursions across No Man's Land, where small gifts were exchanged, such as food, tobacco, alcohol and souvenirs, such as buttons and hats.
+Soon thereafter, there were excursions across No Man's Land, where small gifts were exchanged, such as food, tobacco, alcohol, and souvenirs such as buttons and hats.
 The artillery in the region fell silent.
-The truce also allowed a breathing spell where recently killed soldiers could be brought back behind their lines by burial parties.
+The truce also allowed a breathing spell during which recently killed soldiers could be brought back behind their lines by burial parties.
 Joint services were held.
-In many sectors, the truce lasted through Christmas night, continuing until New Year's Day in others.
+In many sectors the truce lasted through Christmas night, continuing until New Year's Day in others.

-On Christmas Day, Brigadier-General Walter Congreve, commander of the 18th Infantry Brigade, stationed near Neuve Chapelle, wrote a letter recalling the Germans declared a truce for the day.
+On Christmas Day, Brigadier-General Walter Congreve, commander of the 18th Infantry Brigade, stationed near Neuve Chapelle, wrote a letter recalling that the Germans declared a truce for the day.
 One of his men bravely lifted his head above the parapet and others from both sides walked onto no man's land.
-Officers and men shook hands and exchanged cigarettes and cigars, one of his captains "smoked a cigar with the best shot in the German army", the latter no more than 18 years old.
+Officers and men shook hands and exchanged cigarettes and cigars; one of his captains "smoked a cigar with the best shot in the German army", the latter no more than 18 years old.
 Congreve admitted he was reluctant to witness the truce for fear of German snipers.

 Bruce Bairnsfather, who fought throughout the war, wrote:

 Henry Williamson, a nineteen-year-old private in the London Rifle Brigade, wrote to his mother on Boxing Day:

 Captain Sir Edward Hulse reported how the first interpreter he met from the German lines was from Suffolk and had left his girlfriend and a 3.5 hp motorcycle.
 Hulse described a sing-song which "ended up with 'Auld lang syne' which we all, English, Scots, Irish, Prussians, Württenbergers, etc, joined in.
 It was absolutely astounding, and if I had seen it on a cinematograph film I should have sworn that it was faked!"

-Captain Robert Miles, King's Shropshire Light Infantry, who was attached to the Royal Irish Rifles recalled in an edited letter that was published in the Daily Mail and the Wellington Journal & Shrewsbury News in January 1915, following his death in action on 30 December 1914:
+Captain Robert Miles, King's Shropshire Light Infantry, who was attached to the Royal Irish Rifles, recalled in an edited letter that was published in the Daily Mail and the Wellington Journal & Shrewsbury News in January 1915, following his death in action on 30 December 1914: